 Rachael Nanyonjo | Director, Choreographer & Movement Director

 Rachael is a choreographer and theatre director.
-Upcoming projects include Associate Director to Lyndsey Turner & Ed Stambollouian on Moonlight & Night School (Pinter Season at The Pinter); Movement Director on Arinzé Kene's acclaimed Misty (Trafalgar Studios), and Matthew Xia's Sleeping Beauty (Stratford East).
+Upcoming projects include Associate Director to Lyndsey Turner & Ed Stambollouian on Moonlight & Night School (Pinter Season at The Pinter).

-Choreography & Movement Direction credits include: Shebeen (Nottingham Playhouse / Stratford East); Mass (Royal Festival Hall, Southbank Centre); January, Twilight (Gate Theatre); The Divide (Old Vic); Cover My Tracks (Old Vic); Les Blancs (National Theatre, as assistant to Imogen Knight).
+Choreography & Movement Direction credits include: Misty (Trafalgar Studios), Sleeping Beauty (Theatre Royal Stratford East), After It Rains (National Youth Theatre), Shebeen (Nottingham Playhouse & Theatre Royal Stratford East) Bernstein’s Mass (Royal Festival Hall, Southbank Centre); Twilight (Gate Theatre); The Divide (Old Vic); Cover My Tracks (Old Vic).

-Directing credits include: Amazina (Film); October (National Theatre, for NT Learning as co-director); Assata – She Who Struggles (Young Vic, for Young Vic fresh direction); 2:1 (Kanzaze Dance Theatre).
+Directing credits include: Bobsleigh (Old Vic Monologues); Amazina (Film); An Alternative Musical (National Theatre, for NT Learning as co-director); Assata – She Who Struggles (Young Vic, for Young Vic fresh direction); 2:1 (Kanzaze Dance Theatre at Rich Mix).

-As Assistant Director: Public Acts (NT Studio, as associate for Emily Lim); The Step Mother (Chichester Festival Theatre, dir.
+As Assistant Director: The Step Mother (Chichester Festival Theatre, dir.
 Richard Eyre); Caroline Or Change (Chichester, dir.
 Michael Longhurst); Underwater Love (Arcola/Clapham Omnibus, dir.
 Caroline Bryant); Kayla (Young Vic, dir.
-Justin Audibert).
+Justin Audibert)